gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ### Fitness function

 The fitness function should really be the first thing we define when writing a genetic algorithm.
 Unfortunately the fitness function for this application is really only understandable with some deeper background on rowing.
-For that reason, I recommend skipping over this section, which I have relocated to the <a href="#fitness-function-for-real">bottom of the post</a>.
+For that reason, I recommend skipping over this section, which I have relocated to the <a href="#postscript-fitness-function-for-real">bottom of the post</a>.
 For now, the important thing to know is that we can take a candidate lineup and compute a scalar value representing how preferable it is.

 ### Mutation & crossover